FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 # Identity and Trusted Membership

 Identities really matter in a Hyperledger Fabric blockchain network!
 That's because a principal's **identity determines the exact permissions over resources in a blockchain network**.
-Most importantly, **a principal's identity must have two qualities** -- it must be **verified**, and also come from a **recognized** source.
-These two concepts -- verification and recognition -- are provided by **Certificate Authorities** (CAs) and **Membership Service Providers** (MSPs) respectively.
-When combined they create the **trusted members** of a blockchain network.
+Most importantly, **a principal's identity must have two qualities** -- it must be **verified**, and it must also come from a **trusted** source.
+These two identity concepts -- verification and trust -- are provided by a **Public Key Infrastructure** (PKI) and a **Membership Service Provider** (MSP) respectively.
+PKI is a set of existing internet standards which provide secure communications for many different types of networks, whereas an MSP is a Hyperledger Fabric blockchain network concept that.
+In combination, a PKI ad an MSP form the definition of the **trusted members** of a blockchain network.

-**You'll find the idea of a trusted membership easiest to understand if you start with an analogy.** Imagine that you visit a supermarket to buy some groceries.
+**You'll find the idea of trusted membership easiest to understand if you start with an analogy.** Imagine that you visit a supermarket to buy some groceries.
 At the checkout you see a sign that says that only Visa, Mastercard and AMEX cards are accepted.
 If you try to pay with a different card -- let's call it an "ImagineCard" -- it doesn't matter whether the card is authentic and you have sufficient funds in your account.
 It will be not be accepted.

-CAs and MSPs provide this combination of verification and recognition.
-The CA is like the card provider -- it dispenses verifiable identities.
-The MSP on the other hand is like the list of valid card providers accepted by the store -- determining which identities are the valid members of the store payment network. **MSPs are what turn verifiable identities into the members of a blockchain network**.
+PKI and MSPs provide this combination of verification and trust.
+The PKI is like the card provider -- it dispenses verifiable identities.
+The MSP on the other hand is like the list of card providers accepted by the store -- determining which identities are the trusted members of the store payment network. **MSPs are what turn verifiable identities into the trusted members of a blockchain network**.

 Let's drill into these concepts in a little more detail.

-## What is a Certificate Authority?
+## What is PKI?

+Public Key Infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.
+If you want to be simple but accurate, PKI puts the **S** in **httpS** -- and if you're reading this documentation on a web browser, you're probably using PKI to make sure it comes from a trusted source.

+Although a blockchain network is more than a simple communications network, it makes sense for it to use the PKI standard as much as possible.
+You'll see that even though PKI won't be sufficient to secure everything in a blockchain network, it's still the fundamental basis of blockchain security.
+It's therefore really helpful if you understand the basics of PKI to enable you to understand how to properly manage identity and membership, and why MSPs are so important.

+Let's quickly show you the basics of PKI, and if you want to know more details, then you can extend your knowledge [here](./https://en.wikipedia.org/wiki/Public_key_infrastructure).

+### The Elements of PKI

+## Digital Certificates

+## Public Keys and Private Keys

+## Certificate Authorities

 As you've seen, an identity is brought to the blockchain network by a principal in the form of a cryptographically validated digital certificate issued by a Certificate Authority (CA).
 CAs are a common part of internet security protocols, and you've probably heard of some of the more popular ones: Symantec (originally Verisign), GeoTrust, DigiCert, GoDaddy, and Comodo, among others.